 "Danny?"
 He asks tentatively.
 Daniel's face is full of confusion.

 "No, Jo leaving?
 That's crazy talk, she loves this place.
 Besides, she would have told me if she was leaving."
 Daniel tries to keep his voice light, and carefree.
 However, he is anything but.
-He can't loose Jo, she's his light.
+He can't lose Jo, she's his light.
 The one that puts him in his place.
 What would he do without her?
+He prepares to bat again, but ends up dropping it back at his side.

 Daniel looks at his friend, who is now looking at him in obvious concern.
 "I have to go talk to her.
 This practice is far from over though, Jack!"